Image

 rc695a

-This aircraft family is of similar size as the Do228 (or slightly smaller) and also has high wings and a conventional tail.
+This aircraft family is of similar size as the Do228 (or slightly smaller), has similar cabin windows and also has high wings and a conventional tail.
 The main gear of the Twin Commander retracts rearward in the nacelles though, which are thus longer.
 The wings have regular, square tips.
 Additionally, the horizontal stabilisers have dihedral.
 Finally, there are many less prominent differences.

 Let L-410